sap218/jabberwocky/docs/README.md

 ### bite
 Rank all words in a corpus in terms of importance (via TF-IDF statistical model).

-Users can provide a list words to remove from the text to avoid being weighted in the statistical algorithm - the `bandersnatch` output can be used here.
+Users can provide a list of words to remove from the text to avoid being weighted in the statistical algorithm - the `bandersnatch` output can be used here.

 ##### Output
 `bite_output.tsv` is a dataframe with Word and Score.
 Scores are average TF-IDF rankings across posts then normalised for readability.